 A wallet for the sake of safety

-When you want to manage and store your bitcoin, safety and security is important.
-This is why it’s best to choose your wallet with care and not think of it as any physical wallet, but more like a bank- or bitcoin account.
-Always keep track of your password, and think of it more as a “pass-phrase”; it is the key to your bitcoin.
-Your wallet can never be more secure than the password you choose.
-Watch Edward Snowden describe how you might think about pass phrases:
+When you want to manage and store your bitcoin, safety and security are important.
+This is why it is best to choose your wallet with care and not think of it as any physical wallet, but more like a bank account.
+Always keep track of your password, and think of it more as a “pass-phrase”.
+Your wallet is as safe as the password you choose.
+Watch Edward Snowden describe how you might think about passphrases:

 For extra safety, there are accessories in the form of hardware to the wallet that works almost like a bank’s security token device.
-Trezor provides a “hardware-wallet” with USB connection, for example, something that might be worth investing in to keep your bitcoin safe.
+Trezor provides a “hardware-wallet” with a USB connection.
+This might be worth investing in to keep your bitcoin safe.

-It should also be easy to access your bitcoin when you want to shop, buy or sell bitcoin, something that many users appreciate.
-To make use of bitcoin as easily as other kinds of currency, like SEK, you can get a wallet in your phone, for example.
-BTCX offers a bitcoin wallet to all of its customers who are using Android phones.
-This means that you can always access your bitcoin when you want to shop, so that you can use them in different physical shops, cafes and bars that accept bitcoin.
+It should also be easy to access your bitcoin when you want to shop, buy or sell bitcoin.
+To make use of bitcoin as easily as other kinds of currency, you can store wallet in your phone.
+With an app you can always access your bitcoin and it will be easy to use them in physical shops, cafés and bars that accept bitcoin.

-As already mentioned, there are “hardware wallets”, but there are also different kinds of virtual wallets.
-Local wallets are a kind of wallet that you have locally on your computer, it is a file and/or a program that you store on your hard drive.
-What you have to think about is to make a backup of your local wallet so that you won’t lose your bitcoin if the computer crashes.
+As mentioned above, there are both “hardware wallets” and virtual wallets.
+Local wallets are locally stored as a file and/or a program on your computer.
+Remember to backup your local wallet in case the computer crashes.
 Examples of this kind of wallet are Armory and Bitcoin Core.

-Another kind are the e-wallets, with these you don’t have to worry about taking care of the security itself since it’s managed by a company.
-It’s important to be extra careful when choosing such a wallet, because you’re practically giving the company access to your bitcoin.
-This is not a kind of wallet that we recommend.
+Another kind are e-wallets.
+With these, you do not have to worry about taking care of the security, since it is managed by a company.
+It is important to be extra careful when choosing such a wallet, because you are giving the company access to your bitcoin.
+This is not the kind of wallet that we recommend.

-As previously mentioned, there are also mobile wallets that also come in the three different types: “local”, “e-wallets” and “hybrids”.
-Examples of mobile wallets are the BTCX Wallet for Android, and Breadwallet.
+As previously mentioned, there are also mobile wallets that come in three different types: “local”, “e-wallets” and “hybrids”.
+Example of mobile wallet is Jaxx.